 If you want more independence book the Port House Suite, a duplex building adjacent to the main hotel.
-It is set on 2 floors with a spiral staircase leading to the roof terrace where you can lounge and jump in your Jacuzzi.
+It is set on 2 floors with a spiral staircase leading to the roof terrace where you can lounge and relax in your bathtub with a view.

 - Air conditioning